 That gave the career a second layer beyond wins and losses.

-Levy's UFC profile provides the basic competitive frame: lightweight, Dana White's Contender Series graduate, professional mixed martial artist with a background in karate and kung fu before adapting to MMA.
-The Jerusalem Post fills in the human side of that arc, tracing his move from France to Israel, the bullying and alienation that shaped him, and the long path from martial arts training in Israel to the Las Vegas fight ecosystem.
+Levy's UFC profile provides the basic competitive frame: lightweight, Dana White's Contender Series graduate, and professional mixed martial artist with a background in karate and kung fu before adapting to MMA.
+The Jerusalem Post fills in the human side of that arc, tracing his move from France to Israel, the bullying and alienation that shaped him, and the long path from martial arts training in Israel to the Las Vegas fight world.

 That background matters because it explains the later public tone.
 Levy does not talk about self-defense as empty branding.
 He talks about it as something learned under pressure, turned into craft, and then reintroduced to others as a civic necessity rather than a macho pose.